 Denise Rhoads opened the meeting at 7:00 p.m. at Town Hall.
 The next Zoning Board of Appeals meeting will be held on September 5, 2017.

-(Chair Rhoads explained the applicants’ proposal to construct a pole barn.
+Chair Rhoads explained the applicants’ proposal to construct a pole barn.
 A site visit was made with the applicant and their Architect on July 29, 2017).
-The application for Eric and Joe Brillo for a pole barn, at this time Bob Eggleston, Architect reviewed the application for Eric and Joe Brillo.
+Bob Eggleston, Architect reviewed the application for Eric and Joe Brillo.
 The proposed pole barn is going to provide much needed storage for equipment and vehicles.
 They are asking for two variances.
 Bob asked if there were any questions.
 Member Ketchum confirmed that the siding will be the same as the other barn, as well as the roof type and color, as this was mentioned at the site visit.
 Member Palen asked questions regarding the types of equipment that will be stored inside the pole barn.
 Chair Rhoads asked if there were any other questions.
 Having no further questions, Chair Rhoads asked if there was anyone in the audience that would like the Public Hearing notice read.

 WHEREFORE, a motion was made by Chair Rhoads and seconded by Member Mark Tucker to make this application a Type II action not subject to SEQR review.
 The Board having been polled resulted in the unanimous affirmance of said motion.